 Your body is in the same stable equilibrium.
 Homeostasis is the law of the land.
 When it fails you either end up in the hospital or the funeral home.

-With that established, we can finally talk about diet pills.
-These pills promise that they'll strategically enter your body and toggle one of your internal switches so that you'll lose body fat without effort.
-They claim to do this in a two different ways:
+With that established, we can finally talk about diet pills and find the answer to one of the most commonly asked questions by a vast majority of people, which is, “Do diet pills work?”
+But first, what exactly are diet pills?
+These are pills that promise they'll strategically enter your body and toggle one of your internal switches so that you'll lose body fat without effort.
+They claim to do this in one of two different ways:

 1. Suppressing the appetite: